Cart

 Autopilots (automatic pilots) are system that helps with the control, direction and trajectory of a vessel without continuous manual input from the operator.
 Autopilots are NOT designed to replace humans, and there will always be a condition where AP (Autopilot) cannot be used.

-The Autopilot market ä is large, with a wide range of systems, from the simplest Tiller pilots to the extensive, complex systems used on; commercial ships and passenger ships, plus everything in between.
+The Autopilot market ä is large, with a wide range of systems, from the simplest Tiller pilots to the extensive, complex systems that used on commercial ships and passenger ships, plus everything in between.
 The main question that must be asked is which autopilot is suitable for my boat?

 To answer the following; this must take the ship's power, weight and size into account, so an AP of sufficient strength and ability can be chosen.
 If you are unsure, the best way to find a suitable AP is to talk to a certified NMEA installer or directly with the manufacturer.